 6. Please check the IFSP team members who completed the Child Outcomes Summary form.
 If IFSP team members agree on the child's status, only one form should be completed and all appropriate boxes should be checked.
 If IFSP team members have different views about the child's current status, each IFSP team member can complete a separate form.
-In this case, separate forms should be completed and each form should indicate which member of the team completed each form by checking the appropriate box.
+In this case, separate forms should be completed, and each form should indicate which member of the team completed the form by checking the appropriate box.

-Functional Child Outcomes - Questions 7a, 7b, and 7c
+Functional Child Outcomes - Questions 7a(1), 7b(1), and 7c(1)